Dr. Judith Misrahi-Barak, Associate Professor, EMMA, Universite Paul Valery Montpellier 3, France

 Markus Arnold is Associate Professor in French and Francophone Studies at the University of Cape Town.
 He holds a bi-national German-French doctorate on Comparative/Francophone literature, has taught atENS Lyon, ESA Reunion and University of Reunion where he is Research Associate (LCF 4549).
 His interests cover Francophone and Comparative literatures and cultures from the ‘Global South’ (notably Indian Ocean), postcolonial theory, graphic literature (bande dessinée) and contemporary cinema.
 Next to several book chapters and articles in journals such as Les Lettres Romanes, Journal of Romance Studies, Journal of World Literatures, Nouvelles Études Francophones, Présence Francophone, Interculturel Francophonies, and Philologie im Netz, his publications comprise the monograph La littérature mauricienne contemporaine: Un espace de création postcolonial entre revendications identitaires et ouvertures interculturelles (Berlin, 2017) and the co-directed volume L’image et son dehors: contours, transitions, transformations (Pau, 2017).
 He currently co-edits (with Judith MISRAHI-BARAK & Corinne DUBOIN) the volume Borders and Ecotones in the Indian Ocean: Cultural and Literary perspectives (Montpellier, forthcoming in 2020), as well as a special issue for French Studies in Southern Africa (with Laude NGADI MAÏSSA, Bernard DE MEYER & Emmanuel Mbégane NDOUR) entitled “Les manifestes littéraires et artistiques d’Afrique francophone : formes et enjeux” (2021).
 Other current work covers the notion ‘Afropolitanism’ and on the relation between graphic literature and fine art.

-Prof. Corinne Duboin, Professor of English at the University of Reunion Island (France), South-West Indian Ocean
+Prof. Corinne Duboin, Professor of English, The University of Reunion Island (France), South-West Indian Ocean

 Corinne Duboin is Professor of English at the University of Reunion Island (France) in the South-West Indian Ocean, and Director of DIRE (Displacement, Identity, Revision, Expression), an interdisciplinary research center in the humanities.
 Her essays on African American and postcolonial literatures in English have appeared in such journals as CLA Journal, Mississippi Quarterly, Obsidian, Southern Literary Journal, Commonwealth, Etudes Littéraires Africaines, Transatlantica.
 Her publications also include a range of book chapters, coedited collections such as Diasporas, Cultures of Mobilities, ‘Race’ 3: African Americans and the Black Diaspora (2016), and guest-edited issues, among which is Itinéraires: littératures du voyage, de la migration et de l’exil (TrOPICS 5, 2018).
 Her current research focuses on contemporary transnational African writers who explore the immigrant experience in a globalizing world, and the complexities of race relations in twenty-first-century America (Abani, Adichie, Bulawayo, Cole, Mbue, Mengestu, Selasi).

-Prof. Joshil K. Abraham, Assistant Professor and Head of Humanities and Applied Sciences, G. B. Pant Govt.
+Joshil K. Abraham, Head of Humanities and Applied Sciences, G. B. Pant Govt.
 Engineering College Indra Prastha University, New Delhi, India